Original Air Date: October 2, 1959

 - The Oakwood High School basketball roster is listed prominently inside the drugstore for the 1958-1959 year.
 Other schools on the schedule include Corinth High, Allerton, Clarion, Manchester, and Plainville.

-- The song playing on the jukebox inside the cafe is Eric Cook’s “Turkish Delight” which was available as CBS stock music and appears in various other episodes of The Twilight Zone.
+- The song playing on the jukebox inside the cafe is Eric Cook’s “Turkish Delight” (CBS stock music).
+It appears in various other episodes of The Twilight Zone.

 - Bernard Herrmann’s orchestration for this episode included: 6 violins, 4 horns, 2 violas, 2 celli, 2 clarinets, 2 harps, 2 basses, 1 flute, 1 oboe, 1 English horn, 1 bass clarinet, and 1 vibe.